MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 #### New policies

 - [AdsTransparencyEnabled](/DeployEdge/microsoft-edge-policies#adstransparencyenabled) - Configure if the ads transparency feature is enabled
-- [ControlDefaultStateOfAllowExtensionFromOtherStoresSettingEnabled](/DeployEdge/microsoft-edge-policies#controldefaultstateofallowextensionfromotherstoressettingenabled) - Configure default state of Allow extensions from other stores setting
 - [DefaultWebHidGuardSetting](/DeployEdge/microsoft-edge-policies#defaultwebhidguardsetting) - Control use of the WebHID API
-- [EdgeAssetDeliveryServiceEnabled](/DeployEdge/microsoft-edge-policies#edgeassetdeliveryserviceenabled) - Allow features to download assets from the Asset Delivery Service
 - [HideRestoreDialogEnabled](/DeployEdge/microsoft-edge-policies#hiderestoredialogenabled) - Hide restore pages dialog after browser crash
 - [PDFSecureMode](/DeployEdge/microsoft-edge-policies#pdfsecuremode) - Secure mode and Certificate-based Digital Signature validation in native PDF reader
 - [PromptOnMultipleMatchingCertificates](/DeployEdge/microsoft-edge-policies#promptonmultiplematchingcertificates) - Prompt the user to select a certificate when multiple certificates match